-25. Commitments and contingencies (Continued)
+23. Commitments and contingencies (Continued)

 In addition to its claim in the English courts, AerCap has also brought an action against VASP in the Irish courts to recover damages incurred as a result of VASP's default under nine leases governed by Irish law.
-The Irish courts have granted an order for service of process, VASP opposed service in Brazil, but the STJ ruled that service of process on VASP had been properly completed.
-However, the revocation of VASP's bankruptcy and the trustee's resulting loss of capacity to act for VASP have delayed AerCap's attempts to enforce its Irish claims.
+The Irish courts granted an order for service of process, VASP opposed service in Brazil, but the STJ ruled that service of process had been properly completed.
+After some additional delay due to procedural issues related to VASP's bankruptcy, the Irish action is now moving forward.

-Our management, based on the advice of external legal counsel, has determined that it is not necessary to make any provision for this litigation because we do not believe the outcome of this case will have a material effect on our consolidated financial condition, results of operations or cash flows.
+Our management, based on the advice of external legal counsel, does not believe the outcome of this case will have a material effect on our consolidated financial condition, results of operations or cash flows.

-Transbrasil Litigation
+Transbrasil litigation

-In the early 1990's, two AerCap-related companies (the "AerCap Lessors") leased an aircraft and two engines to Transbrasil S/A Linhas Areas ("Transbrasil"), a now defunct Brazilian airline.
-By 1998, Transbrasil had defaulted on various obligations under its leases with AerCap, along with other leases it had entered into with General Electric Capital Corporation ("GECC") and certain of its affiliates ("GE affiliates" and collectively with GECC, the "GE Lessors").
+In the early 1990s, two AerCap-related companies (the "AerCap Lessors") leased an aircraft and two engines to Transbrasil S/A Linhas Areas ("Transbrasil"), a now defunct Brazilian airline.
+By 1998, Transbrasil had defaulted on various obligations under its leases with AerCap, along with other leases it had entered into with General Electric Capital Corporation ("GECC") and certain of its affiliates collectively with GECC, the "GE Lessors").
 GECAS was the servicer for all these leases at the time.
 Subsequently, Transbrasil issued promissory notes (the "Notes") to the AerCap lessors and GE Lessors (collectively the "Lessors") in connection with restructurings of the leases.
 Transbrasil defaulted on the Notes and GECC brought an enforcement action on behalf of the Lessors in 2001.
 Concurrently, GECC filed an action for the involuntary bankruptcy of Transbrasil.

 Transbrasil brought a lawsuit against the Lessors in February 2001, claiming that the Notes had in fact been paid at the time GECC brought the enforcement action.
 In 2007, the trial judge ruled in favor of Transbrasil.
 That decision was appealed.
-In April 2010, the appellate court published a judgment (the "2010 Judgment") rejecting the Lessors' appeal, ordering them to pay Transbrasil a statutory penalty equal to double the face amount of the Notes (plus interest and monetary adjustments), and awarding Transbrasil damages for any losses incurred as a result of the attempts to collect on the Notes.
-The 2010 Judgment provided that the amount of such losses would be calculated in separate proceedings in the trial court.
-In June 2010, the AerCap Lessors and the GE Lessors separately filed special appeals before the STJ in Brazil.
-These special appeals have since been admitted for hearing.
-AerCap's Brazilian attorneys believe AerCap's special appeal is well-grounded and has a reasonable chance of success.
+In April 2010, the appellate court published a judgment (the "2010 Judgment") rejecting the Lessors' appeal, ordering them to pay Transbrasil statutory penalties equal to double the face amount of the Notes (plus interest and monetary adjustments), and awarding Transbrasil damages for any losses incurred as a result of the attempts to collect on the Notes.
+The 2010 Judgment provided that the amount of such losses would be calculated in separate proceedings in the trial court (the "Indemnity Claim").
+In June 2010, the AerCap Lessors and GE Lessors separately filed special appeals before the STJ in Brazil.
+These special appeals were subsequently admitted for hearing

-In July 2011, Transbrasil sued for provisional enforcement of the 2010 Judgment and submitted its alleged calculation of the statutory penalty, which, according to Transbrasil, amounted to approximately \$210 million in the aggregate against all defendants, including interest and monetary adjustments.
-AerCap and its co-defendants have opposed provisional enforcement of the 2010 judgment, arguing, among other things, that Transbrasil's calculations are greatly exaggerated.
-These arguments, and the defendants' appeals on the merits of the case, will be determined on appeal.
+In July 2011, Transbrasil brought three actions for provisional enforcement of the 2010 Judgment (the "Provisional Enforcement Actions"): one to enforce the award of statutory penalties; a second to recover attorneys' fees related to that award; and a third to enforce the Indemnity Claim.
+Transbrasil submitted its alleged calculation of statutory penalties, which, according to Transbrasil, amounted to approximately \$210 million in the aggregate against all defendants, including interest and monetary adjustments.
+AerCap and its co-defendants opposed provisional enforcement of the 2010 judgment, arguing, among other things, that Transbrasils' calculations were greatly exaggerated.

-Transbrasil has also initiated proceedings to determine the amount of damages that it allegedly suffered due to the defendants' attempts to collect on the Notes.
-The court has appointed an expert to determine the amount of such damages and the AerCap Lessors have appointed an assistant expert.
+Transbrasil also initiated proceedings to determine the amount of its alleged Indemnity Claim.
+The court appointed an expert to determine the measure of damages and the defendants appointed an assistant expert.
 We believe we have strong arguments to convince the expert and the court that Transbrasil suffered no damage as a result of the defendants' attempts to collect on the Notes.

-25. Commitments and contingencies (Continued)
+23. Commitments and contingencies (Continued)